block-commons/cryptocommons/content/DAOs/ethereum/_index.md

 title: "Other Ethereum DAOs"
 date: 2019-09-13T23:37:48+01:00
 lastmod: 2019-09-13T23:37:48+01:00
-draft: true
+draft: false
 description: ""
 weight: 370
 ---

 "[The DAO](https://en.wikipedia.org/wiki/The_DAO_(organization))" is still for many people a particular initiative that happened on the Ethereum network in 2016.
-It was mentioned [previously](/development-funding/premine) in the context of the hard fork which occurred in the aftermath of its failure, to erase the damage it did.
+It was mentioned [previously](/development-funding/premine) in the context of the hard fork which occurred in the aftermath of its failure, to nullify the damage it did.

 This early attempt at a Decentralized Autonomous Organization almost destroyed the entire Ethereum commons where it was constructed, and in the end split it asunder.